Getting Started: How to Use AWS S3 Sync for File/Directory Syncing from Local Servers

 Step1: Login to your AWS account and search for s3 in the search bar

-Step 2: Select buckets and click on create a bucket on the right side of the dashboard
+Step 2: Select buckets and click on create a Bucket on the right side of the dashboard

 Under the general configurations